cfe84/nttjs/README.md

   resource object to manipulate it, as the only parameter to a promise.
   This method will _not_ crash if resource already exists, and then just return the existing resource.
-- `deleteResource(resourceName)` deletes corresponding resource.
+- `delete()` deletes the entity.
-  To be deleted, the resource must have no sub-entities.
+  To be deleted, the entity must have no sub-resources.
 - `name` is a string, represents the name of the entity.

 Resources are objects offering the following properties: